You Wouldn't Hit a Guy with Glasses?

 , and a Tempting Fate

 sock his opponent.
-It should be noted that broken glass in a man's eyes is a brutal way to blind him for life and the glass could tear up the attacker's knuckles.
+It should be noted that broken glass in someone's eyes is a brutal way to blind them for life and

 Compare Wouldn't Hit a Girl

 open/close all folders

 - In Rurouni Kenshin, Kenshin requests that Enishi remove his glasses before they fight.
 Enishi refuses and they fight.
 Eventually, Kenshin lands a hit to the face and breaks the glasses, scolding Enishi for not taking them off when he had the chance.

 - In Kenichi: The Mightiest Disciple, Kenichi insists Odin take off his glasses before Kenichi finishes beating him up.
 Turns out the glasses were acting as a sort of Power Limiter; without them, Odin is nearsighted, and his martial artist's sixth-sense supercharges to make up for the deficiency, allowing him to "see" through all of Kenichi's attacks with ease.

 - Early in the John Byrne Superman comic reboot, Superman faces a gang which includes a violent, glasses-wearing, heavily armed female member spouting revolutionary phrases.
 She tries the double-powered "You wouldn't hit a lady with glasses, would you?"
 Superman gently removes her glasses and flicks his finger, knocking her cold.
 He then says, "A lady?
 No, but then I've never met a lady who carries dynamite under her coat."